What is the purpose of your spiritual gifts? Why are they important?

 Our spiritual gifts are the evidence of God’s abiding presence within us.
 They are God’s way of empowering His people to accomplish His kingdom purposes.

-There are three main passages of scripture that list the different gifts the Holy Spirit gives.
+There are three main verses that explain the purpose of spiritual gifts.
 I’m not going to go into what each one is in this post.
 I encourage you, though, to go look at these different passages and do your own study.

 1 Corinthians 12-14